Utrecht Heritage Day 2022: 900 years of Utrecht Heritage

 A total of eighty monuments can be visited this year.
 Also ten Dutch Waterline Forts, UNESCO World Heritage Sites since last year.

 Most monuments organize on-site activities such as exhibitions, musical performances and guided tours.
 All monuments and activities can be found on our website or in the special Monumentnewspaper that will be distributed in the city from 2 September.
 Please note: most activities are in Dutch, translations cannot be provided.

-Our English leaflet introduces 23 highlights in the city centre of Utrecht.
-The numbers correspond to the numbers of the sites on the map.
-You can download the English leaflet Utrecht Heritage Day or click on the images below.
+Our English leaflet introduces 23 highlights in the city center of Utrecht.
+The numbers correspond to the number of the sites on the map.
+You can download the English leaflet here.
+Please note: University Museum/Oude Hortus (17) is not open to visitors on Utrecht Heritage Day this year.